 Marketers are having to use every resource they have to keep their business afloat and ensure maximum revenue.
 Spotler, providers of marketing automation software show how crucial this software is during this time and why marketers can not be without it.

-While search engine rankings are imperative to increasing visitors to your page and using an SEO agency can help with this, marketing automation software improves what happens once a user clicks onto a site.
+While search engine rankings are imperative to increasing visitors to your page and using an SEO agency as seen here can help with this, marketing automation software improves what happens once a user clicks on a site.

 This software aids the creation of optimised landing pages and call-to-actions ensuring leads are easily tracked and how a user responds to a home page is recorded.

 Actionable insights can then be created to make any adjustments to ensure the highest rate of conversions.